msv-lab/llm-play/README.md

     llm-play "What is the capital of China?" > output.md

-Default settings such as the model and its temperature can be configured interactively with `-c/--configure`.
-These settings are saved in `~/.llm_play.yaml`:
+Default settings such as the model and its temperature can be configured interactively with `-c/--configure` (with settings editable in `~/.llm_play.yaml`):

     llm-play -c